FurryCoders/FAAPI/README.md

 * `contacts: Dict[str, str]` contact links (e.g. Twitter, Steam, etc.)
 * `user_icon_url: str` the URL to the user icon
 * `user_page: bs4.BeautifulSoup` the user page used to parse the object fields

+`User` objects can be directly cast to a dict object and iterated through.

+Comparison with `User` can be made with either another `User` or `UserPartial` object (the URL names are compared), or a string (the URL name is compared to the given string).

 #### Init